silviucpp/unix_timestamp_ms/README.md

 After you compile you must install it and tell MySQL about it ([More details][1]).

--Copy the shared object to the server's plugin directory and name it unix_timestamp_ms.so.
-This directory is given by the value of the plugin_dir system variable.
+-Copy the shared object to the server's plugin directory and name it `unix_timestamp_ms.so`.
+This directory is given by the value of the `plugin_dir` system variable.
 Usually located in `/usr/lib/mysql/plugin/` in linux.
--Inform mysql about the new function: CREATE FUNCTION UNIX_TIMESTAMP_MS RETURNS INT SONAME 'unix_timestamp_ms.so';
+-Inform mysql about the new function by running: `CREATE FUNCTION UNIX_TIMESTAMP_MS RETURNS INT SONAME 'unix_timestamp_ms.so';`

 **Testing**